Why a Cover Letter Matters

-A cover letter allows you the opportunity to demonstrate to an employer your fit and enthusiasm for the role.
+A cover letter is your opportunity to demonstrate to an employer your fit and enthusiasm for the role.
 Simply by taking the time to write a tailored cover letter, you are showing the employer that you are an eager applicant.
 Further, a well-written cover letter gives you space to show the employer how your experience and skills connect with the job description.
 If you help them see that you have the skills and qualities they are seeking, you will be far more likely to be offered an interview.

 How to Write a Cover Letter